Favourite Filmmaking Books

 ‘The Visual Story’ by Bruce Block (2007): in this practical guide, Bruce Block offers a clear view of the relationship between the story/script structure and the visual aspects of a film, video, or multimedia work.
 Not limited to cinematography, Block explores everything from storyboarding to colour and lens choice.
 It's an extremely clear and useful work.

 ‘The Writer’s Journey’ by Christopher Vogler (1992): this much-maligned read is indeed overrated and overused, having become somewhat of a cult onto itself.
 Even Dan Harmon's niche approach to writing hit sitcom Community (NBC) was influenced by Vogler.
 However, it does contain some useful insights and a path towards crafting your own path to storytelling.

-- ‘Rebel Without a Crew’ by Robert Rodriguez (1995): Part production diary, part how-to manual, Rodriguez unveils how he was able to make his influential first film on only a $7,000 budget.
-Also included is the appendix, ‘The Ten Minute Film Course,” a tell-all on how to save thousands of dollars on film school and teach yourself the ropes of film production, directing, and screenwriting.
+‘Rebel Without a Crew’ by Robert Rodriguez (1995): part diary, part how-to manual, Rodriguez unveils how he was able to make his first film for only $7,000.
+Also included is the appendix, ‘The Ten Minute Film Course,” encouraging readers to learn the ropes of film production, directing, and screenwriting in under 10 minutes.